 You can use OpenID for authentication.
 It redirects developers to an authorization server where they can confirm their identity with a combination of login + password.

 - Authorization (limiting what you are allowed to do)

 Authenticated users need a list of permissions that match their access level.
 OAuth2 is our preferred authorization method.
 It’s faster and more secure than other mechanisms as it relies on tokens instead of usernames and passwords.

 - Encryption (making sure the data is unintelligible to unauthorized users)

 It’s recommended to use SSL/TLS encryption to protect API traffic against certain attacks like credential hijacking and eavesdropping.
 You should also use end-to-end encryption for sensitive data like medical records or payment details.
 You can use tokenization or mask the data from appearing in logs and trace tools.

 Security is often built into API frameworks.
 At MindK, we like to use NestJS to develop internal APIs for our web and mobile apps.
 In addition to its excellent security, it features Typescript support, greater flexibility, and a large community.
 Another part of security comes from the way you deploy your APIs.
 We prefer AWS deployment for its large-scale security features.

-Choo i Skyen is a SaaS learning management system we developed for Norwegian associations.
-Its public API allows to register and promote educational courses on 3-rd party websites.
+Choo i Skyen is a scalable LMS with a microservice architecture we developed for Norwegian associations.
+Its public REST API allows to register and promote educational courses on 3-rd party websites.